Dimitra Studios Benitses

 This is because there were many Hellenic words borrowed from Latin originally, which then filtered down into English.
 After all, English borrowed so many words from Latin (for example, “elaiwa” in Greek evolved into the Latin “oliva”, which in turn became “olive” in English).

-And finally, had you ever wondered how the world was going to be if the Greek language never existed?
-Or, Just imagine, if you strip the English language of its Greek, Latin, and French roots what will remain?
-A poor Germanic dialect.
+And finally, have you ever wondered how the world would be if the Greek language had never existed?
+If we consider English without its Greek, Latin, and French roots, its vocabulary would be considerably smaller.

 Most of the ideas in this article are borrowed from eurotalk.com, so greetings belong to them.